Bartozzz/bartozzz.github.io/content/blog/2019-01-05-creating-offline-first-vue-apps/index.md

 ### Making Vuex state persistent

-If you want some parts of your data persistent, available in offline mode, you’ll need a persistent store, which replicated and retrieve the Vuex store to/from a local storage.
+If you want some parts of your data persistent, available in offline mode, you’ll need a persistent store, which replicates and retrieves the Vuex store to/from local storage.
 In this article, I’ll focus on a Vuex plugin named [`vuex-persist`](https://github.com/championswimmer/vuex-persist).
 You can download it with the following command:

 ```bash
 $ npm install --save vuex-persist